I've had my Amiga 1200 for may years. Over time it has gathered quite a few expansions.

 I get the 230V AC from the circuit board inside the PSU.
 I attach the cable after the fuse to allow the

 new transformer to enjoy some safety as well.
-To clarify: I do not get the power directly from the
+To clarify: I don't get the power directly from the

 incoming power as I did with the work light.
 This means that the PSU must be turned on to get the 9V AC.

-On the other hand the PSU must be turned on to get the +5V DC as well, so I do not see this as a problem
+On the other hand the PSU must be turned on to get the +5V DC as well, so I don't see this as a problem

 even though it means that the Amiga will always be on when the C64 is to be used.
 The way the computer is